RobinSc006/Fern/README.md

 # Fern
-A live Barnsley's Fern plotter.
+A live Barnsley Fern plotter.
 That's it.

 # Info
 I did this as a quick, fun project for myself and as an exercise to practice rust,